RuloEG/ejercicio/readme.txt

-Hello my name is Raul
+Hello my name is Raul Esparza Gutierrez
 Im 24 years old
 And im working at sngular